 “I want them to know I loved being their mother”

 When and if they are ever interested in scrolling back to see what I wrote and said about them.
-I want it to be the things that they would want shared with the world.
-I want it to be the silly little stories, the moments we shared and loved together.
+I want it to be the things that they would want to be shared with the world.
+It’s the silly stories and fun moments I want them to remember.
 I want it to be lessons we learned together.

 I can’t help but feel like you have enough dirty underwear, poop, and snotty noses in your own life.
 I highly doubt you have any strong desire to see the ones in mine on social media.

 Your turn to tell all, do you post to create beauty, or is there a tinge of desire to compare in your work?